Ordering a repeat prescription

 Before you call us.

-You can order a repeat prescription online via the link at the top of this page.
+You can order a repeat prescription online via Patient Access (link at top of this page) or via our Online Form.
 New users are required to complete a simple registration.
-Please allow 2 working days to process a repeat prescription.
+Please allow 72 hours to process a repeat prescription.
 This time does not include weekends or public holidays.

-Your prescription can then be collected either from us, from your choice of pharmacy or returned through the post providing you enclose a SAE.
+Your prescription can then be collected from your choice of pharmacy.

 Please Note: Due to the possibility of error, we do not accept requests for repeat prescriptions over the telephone.
 Furthermore, if you request your prescription very early it will be rejected for safety reasons unless it is for a valid reason (e.g. going on holiday).
 If this is the case, please put your request in writing to our prescription clerk, who will pass on the request to the GP on your behalf.